Welcome to the Apologetics and Worldview LibGuide! Here you will find recommended resources specifically for this course.

 Publication Date: 1984-06-24

-Christian Apologetics by This edition has been updated throughout and includes three new chapters.
+Christian Apologetics by Norman L. GeislerWorld-famous apologist Norman Geisler offers a new edition of his bestselling apologetics text, which has sold consistently for over thirty years (over 125,000 copies sold).
+This edition has been updated throughout and includes three new chapters.
 It offers readers a systematic approach that presents both the reasons and the methods for defending the claims of Christianity.
-Topics covered include deism, theism, Christ's authority, and the inspiration of the Bible.--Publisher
+Topics covered include deism, theism, Christ's authority, and the inspiration of the Bible.

 Call Number: 239 G277 2013